-And that provide an advantage in mentally handling them.
+And that provides an advantage in mentally handling numbers.

 The logical structure of languages also makes a difference.

-The English language is not logical in the way it structure its number after 10.
+The English language is not logical in the way it structures its number after 10.

 Sometimes you can see it early if you’re good at something.
 But some other times not so.
 Stick to it for a while and don’t give up at the first difficulty.

-Also more important than the time time is how people train, read The Talent Code and the important of deep practice.
+Also more important than time is how people train, read The Talent Code, and the importance of deep practice.

-Some explanation made me think of Fooled by Randomness, which explains how men see patters where there are none.
-The idea that rice gives “rice cultures” the ability to stay focused for longer seemed nonsensical to me.
+Some explanation made me think of Fooled by Randomness, which explains how men see patterns where there are none.

 Some fascinating analysis

-The Java founder, the Bill Gates story, the hockey players patters… All fascinating and highly instructive stuff.
+The Java founder, the Bill Gates story, the hockey players’ patterns… All fascinating and highly instructive stuff.

 Big humility lesson

-Putting so many success in context is a big humility lesson that can be useful to many of us.
+Putting so many successes in context is a big humility lesson that can be useful to many of us.

 Emphasis on consistency